Trusted by the world’s leading companies

 Xamarin ListView control is a list-like interface used to render a set of data items in a vertical or horizontal orientation with visual representation of linear or grid structure.
 It supports all the essential features such as swiping, template selectors, horizontal and vertical orientations, pull-to-refresh, load more, reordering items, autofitting items, and more.
 The control also supports sorting, grouping, and filtering with optimizations for working with large amounts of data.

-Easily get started with Xamarin ListView using a few simple lines of C# code, as demonstrated below.
-Also explore our Xamarin Listview Example that shows you how to render the Xamarin listview component.
+Easily get started with Xamarin ListView using a few simple lines of XAML and C# code, as demonstrated below.
+Also explore our Xamarin Listview Example that shows you how to render the Xamarin ListView control.

 <?xml version="1.0" encoding="utf-8" ?>